Immigration

 If you are an immigrant victim of a serious crime, you may be eligible to get a U visa to stay in the U.S.

-Getting a U visa lets immigrant victims of crime stay in the U.S. and apply for work permission, and it may open a path to apply for lawful permanent residency (LPR or green card).
+Getting a U visa lets immigrant victims of crime stay in the U.S. and apply for a work permit, and it may open a path to apply for lawful permanent residency (LPR or green card).
 You may be eligible for a U visa if:

 • You are a victim of a serious crime like domestic violence, rape, felonious assault or others.